oscr/JSudoku/README.md

 ### Welcome!

-JSudoku is a library written in Java that can generate and solve Sudoku puzzels.
+JSudoku is a library written in Java that can generate and solve Sudoku puzzles.
 It supports reading and writing Sudoku's from plain text files seperated by spaces.

 Quick example:
 ```